A counselor must attempt to facilitate a client to solve their

 and the client may want to explore the ultimate objective behind

 the goal.
 They may explore other options in addressing the ultimate

 objective and the real issues behind the desired goal.

-After further discussion the counselor may choose explain
+After further discussion, the counselor may choose to explain

 the concepts of self-responsibility.
 The counselor must realize

 that information given to the client may take time for the client